✦ Scandinavian-inspired design, curated for modern living

 Continuous-Run Design

-2. Thermal protection cuts power before heat becomes a safety risk.
+2. Thermal protection cuts power if unsafe heat builds up.

 What Makes a Dehumidifier Safe Unattended?